 Can a group of parents provide home instruction collectively by engaging the services of a tutor to provide group instruction to their children?

-How is my child promoted to the next grade?
+How is a homeschool student promoted to the next grade?

 Can homeschooled students including D75 receive special education services?

-How do I get an OMNY Card for my child?
+How can I request an OMNY Card for my child?

 Must my child be immunized to homeschool?